Free Command in Linux

 Continuously Print the Output

-To continuously display the memory information on the screen use the
+To continuously display the memory information on the screen, invoke

 For example, to print the memory information every five seconds you would run: